sjbennett123/gloryforthefist/content/monster_manual/homegrown/rat_king.md

 motivation: Feed dead bodies
 tactics: These rats are tied together by the tail.
 They will fight what ever is in front of them.

-movement: Slow, must move as a unit.
 speech: None

 body: 50
 Abilities: Rips from Pin/ Bind
 introduction: These huge rats have grown together compacted in the dark now are a furious and diseased mass.
 All they know is hunger and pain.
-movement: The Rat King can move, but will move as a unit.
+movement: The Rat King can move, but will move slowly as a unit.
 Costuming:
   - Brown or Gray Tabard,
   - Rat Masks OR Rat Makeup